-Settle and Malhamdle Partnership are committed to ensuring the welfare and safety of all children in our school.
+The Settle and Malhamdale Partnership is committed to ensuring the welfare and safety of all children in our school.
 We will protect and support our vulnerable children, children who need support through early help, children in need and children who have a child protection plan.
-All North Yorkshire schools, including Settle and Malhamdle Partnership follow the North Yorkshire Safeguarding Children Partnership procedures.
+All North Yorkshire schools, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, normally, endeavour to discuss all concerns with parents or carers about their child or children.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures and in line with Part 2 of KCSIE).
 The school will, of course, always aim to maintain a positive relationship with all parents.
 This school's child protection policy is available publicly via our website.